-- A person lawfully conducting a retail pharmacy business must, in respect of every sale or supply of a prescription only medicine, make or cause to be made an entry in a written or computerised record kept for that purpose. - 2.
-An entry required by paragraph (1) - a. must state the particulars specified in Schedule 23; and - b. subject to paragraph (3), must be made- - I. on the day of the sale or supply, or - II. if that is not reasonably practicable, on the day following that day. - 3.
-Where the sale or supply is made under regulation 224 (emergency sale etc by pharmacist: prescriber unable to provide prescription), the particulars specified in paragraph 2(e) and (f) of Schedule 23 may be entered on the day that the prescription is received. - 4.
-Paragraphs (1) to (3) do not apply if any of the following apply-
+- 1. A person lawfully conducting a retail pharmacy business must, in respect of every sale or supply of a prescription only medicine, make or cause to be made an entry in a written or computerised record kept for that purpose. - 2.
+An entry required by paragraph (1) - a. must state the particulars specified in Schedule 23; and - b. subject to paragraph (3), must be made - i. on the day of the sale or supply, or - ii. if that is not reasonably practicable, on the day following that day. - 3.
+Where the sale or supply is made under regulation 224 (emergency sale etc by pharmacist: prescriber unable to provide prescription), the particulars specified in paragraph 2(e) and (f) of Schedule 23 may be entered on the day that the prescription is received.

-&lt;sup>22 The HMR were amended by SI 2014 No. 490 where the term "Controlled Drug" was replaced with "product subject to a special medical prescription, with the explanation that any substance or product for the time being specified in Schedule 1, 2 or 3 to the Misuse of Drugs Regulations 2001(b) or in Schedule 1, 2 or 3 to the Misuse of Drugs Regulations (Northern Ireland) 2002(c) is designated as a product subject to special medical prescription.
+21 The HMR were amended by SI 2014 No. 490 where the term "Controlled Drug" was replaced with "product subject to a special medical prescription, with the explanation that any substance or product for the time being specified in Schedule 1, 2 or 3 to the Misuse of Drugs Regulations 2001(b) or in Schedule 1, 2 or 3 to the Misuse of Drugs Regulations (Northern Ireland) 2002(c) is designated as a product subject to special medical prescription.